Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Impulsive dosing controller

 \subsection{Open-loop administration}

-In Fig.~\ref{fig:open_loop}, a scenario with a bolus dose of $400~\mathrm{\mu g/kg}$ and a train of four sequential equidistant ($T=20~\mathrm{min}$) maintenance doses of $200~\mathrm{\mu g/kg}$ is simulated for model \eqref{eq:lin_NMB}, \eqref{eq:nonlin_NMB} assuming the population mean values of the parameters.
-With a continued maintenance phase ($T=20$, $\lambda=200$), the NMB effect converges to a 1-cycle corresponding to the fixed point
+In Fig.~\ref{fig:open_loop}, a scenario with an initial bolus dose of $400~\mathrm{\mu g/kg}$ and a train of five sequential equidistant ($T=20~\mathrm{min}$) maintenance doses of $200~\mathrm{\mu g/kg}$ is simulated for the model~\eqref{eq:lin_NMB},~\eqref{eq:nonlin_NMB} assuming the population mean values of the parameters, i.e. $\bar\alpha$, $\bar\gamma$.
+Under a sustained maintenance phase ($T=20$, $\lambda=200$), the NMB effect converges to a 1-cycle corresponding to the fixed point

-and contained within the corridor $3.9866 \le y(t)\le 6.1562$, which satisfies \eqref{eq:clinical_boundaries}.
-The corridor in which the periodic solution evolves can be computed without performing a simulation from Proposition~2 in \cite{MPZ24}.
-The convergence to the 1-cycle is slow and $\max_{t\in [T,5T]} y(t)=5.6700$.
-There is apparently also an overshoot of $\min y(t)=2.6037$, i.e. the system output goes under the lower bound of the corridor corresponding to the 1-cycle.
-Generally, the performance of the open-loop strategy for the population mean values of the parameters is acceptable since it complies with \eqref{eq:clinical_boundaries}.
+and yielding an output contained within the corridor $3.9866 \le y(t)\le 6.1562$, which satisfies~\eqref{eq:clinical_boundaries}.
+The corridor in which the periodic solution evolves can be computed without performing a simulation from Proposition~2 in~\cite{MPZ24}.
+The convergence to the 1-cycle is slow, and $\max_{t\in [T,5T]} y(t)=5.6700$, thus revealing that the stationary solution is not reached.
+There is apparently also an overshoot of $\min y(t)=2.6037$; that is, the system output goes under the lower bound of the corridor corresponding to the 1-cycle.
+Generally, the performance of the open-loop strategy for the population mean values of the parameters is acceptable since it complies with~\eqref{eq:clinical_boundaries}.
 Yet, across the considered population, the open-loop strategy fails to deliver the desired performance.
-The problems are particularly severe when it comes to upper bound of the output corridor, Fig.~\ref{fig:max_y_ol_pop}, where $\max_{t\in [T,5T]} y(t)\ge {\bf y}_{\max}$ is observed in 13 patient cases.
-In two cases, see Fig.~\ref{fig:min_y_ol_pop}, $\min_t y(t)>10$ meaning that the output value is never under ${\bf y}_{\max}$.
+The problems are particularly severe with the upper bound of the output corridor; see Fig.~\ref{fig:max_y_ol_pop}, where $\max_{t\in [T,5T]} y(t)\ge {\bf y}_{\max}$ is observed in 18 patient cases, see also Table~\ref{tab:cases}.
+In four cases (Fig.~\ref{fig:min_y_ol_pop}), $\min_t y(t)>10$ meaning that the output value is never under ${\bf y}_{\max}$.